 African Wildcat Key Facts

-As at 2017 the African Wildcat and Asiatic Wildcat are now grouped together under the African-Asiatic Wildcat (Felis lybica) species.
+As at 2017 the African Wildcat and Asiatic Wildcat are now grouped together under the Afro-Asiatic Wildcat (Felis lybica) species.

-IDENTIFICATION The African Wildcat looks similar to a short-haired domestic tabby cat, but has reddish colouring on the back of the ears, over its abdomen and on the back of its hind legs.
-More about African Wildcat description and characteristics.
+The African Wildcat looks similar to a short-haired domestic tabby cat, but has reddish colouring on the back of the ears, over its abdomen and on the back of its hind legs.

-DISTRIBUTION The African Wildcat is widespread in Africa (excluding the Sahara and rainforests) and its range extends into the Middle East.
-More about the African Wildcat range, habitat and subspecies.
+The African Wildcat is widespread in Africa (excluding the Sahara and rainforests) and its range extends into the Middle East.